caocscar/workshops/pyspark sparksql/pyspark.md

 bsm
 bsm.show(5)
 ```
 **Note:** Columns are now in alphabetical order and not in order constructed.
-Theoretically, column order makes no difference.
-Practically and visually, sometimes it does.

 To reorder columns, you actually have to create a new dataframe using the `select` method.
 ```